-Lab V you and other diamontic tests You pay Lab, X-ray and other diagnostic tests High Option Standard Option Tests and their interpretations, such as: PPO: 10% of the Plan PPO: 15% of the Plan • Blood tests allowance (No deductible) allowance • Urinalysis Non-PPO: 30% of the Plan Non-PPO: 35% of the Plan • Non-routine pap tests allowance and any difference between our allowance and the allowance and any difference between our allowance and the • Pathology billed amount billed amount • X-rays Note: If your PPO provider Note: If your PPO provider Non-routine Mammograms uses a non-PPO lab or uses a non-PPO lab or • Ultrasound radiologist, we will pay non- PPO benefits for any lab and radiologist, we will pay non- PPO benefits for any lab and • Electrocardiogram and EEG X-ray charges.
-X-ray charges. • CT/CAT; MRI; MRA; NC; PET Note: Preauthorization for these high-tech radiology procedures is required.
+I ab V you and other diagnostic tests You pay Lab, X-ray and other diagnostic tests High Option Standard Option Tests and their interpretations, such as:Blood tests PPO: 10% of the Plan allowance (No deductible) PPO: 15% of the Plan allowance Urinalysis Non-routine pap tests Pathology X-rays Non-routine Mammograms Ultrasound Electrocardiogram and EEG CT/CAT; MRI; MRA; NC; PET Note: Preauthorization for these high-tech radiology procedures is required.
 Contact Cigna/CareAllies at 1-800/887-9735 before scheduling the procedure.
-See Other services under You need prior Plan approval for certain services on page 17.
-Note: We cover lab, X-ray and other diagnostic tests (also see Preventive care, adult ) related to one routine physical exam and one routine gynecologic exam for women age 18 and older, per calendar year.
-Non-routine or more extensive tests as determined by the Plan are not covered under this benefit.
+See Other services under You need prior Plan approval for Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Note: If your PPO provider uses a non-PPO lab or radiologist, we will pay non- PPO benefits for any lab and X-ray charges.
+Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: If your PPO provider uses a non-PPO lab or radiologist, we will pay non- PPO benefits for any lab and X-ray charges. certain services on page 17.
 Lab Program - You can use this voluntary program for covered lab services.
 Testing must be performed by a Quest Diagnostics laboratory or a LabCorp laboratory.
 Ask your doctor to use Quest or LabCorp for lab processing.
-To find a Quest or LabCorp laboratory location near you, visit our Web site at www.SambaPlans.com .
-Nothing for services obtained through the Lab Program (No deductible) Nothing for services obtained through the Lab Program (No deductible) Note: This benefit applies to expenses for laboratory tests performed by Quest Diagnostics or LabCorp only.
+To find a Quest or LabCorp laboratory location near you, visit our website at www.SambaPlans.com.
+Note: This benefit applies to expenses for laboratory tests performed by Quest Diagnostics or LabCorp only.
 Related expenses or laboratory tests referred to and/or performed by an associated laboratory (not participating in the Lab Program) are subject to applicable deductible, copayments and coinsurance.
+Nothing for services obtained through the Lab Program (No deductible) Nothing for services obtained through the Lab Program (No deductible)